Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

-An artificial neural network \cite{BookNN} is a mathematical model defined as a composition of functions, which are themselves defined as composition of other functions.
+An artificial neural network is a mathematical model defined as a composition of functions, each of which is typically formed by further compositions of functions \cite{BookNN}.
 This model can be conveniently represented as a network structure.
-In what follows, we present the basic notions regarding layers, weights, inputs and outputs of a general neural network.
+In what follows, we present the basic notions of layers, weights, inputs and outputs of a general neural network.